oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

         -   Illustration submenu, with the background colour selection and text/marker switching off

-### Windows and Views

-#### Gamut

-First to call is the 3D gamut viewer.
-You can select it from the menu bar.
-It shows the gamut of the device described by the profile.
-If such a description is not appropriate, the external used Argyll iccgamut utility may not deliver a vrml gamut file and thus the 3D gamut view may remain empty.

-The colour space shown is allways in CIE\*Lab coordinates.

 From the context menu (ctrl+left mouse or right mouse button) you can select the average human (CIE standard observer) visible spectral colours, as a line.

-If meashurements are shown, theyre radius can be selected from the context menu.
+If meashurements are shown, the spot radius can be selected from the context menu.
 This is handy to easily detect dE's of above 2 or 4.
 The connection line goes from the measurement (white) to the deviation by the profile (red).

-ncl2 colour spots can be enlarged or made smaller by pressing + or -.
+Colour spots can be enlarged or made smaller by pressing + or -.

+The Gamut Menus:

+File:

+-   Quit - allowes for exiting the application

+View:

+-   Full screen mode

+Settings:

+-   4 rendering intents + BPC
+-   Native or separation Gamut.
+The later is the inbuild default.
+The native colour gamut can only be created when iccgamut from ArgyllCMS is available.

+Windows:

+-   Show main application window, in case it is a icon.

 #### Report View